 a) before exploration drilling in new and previously unsurveyed exploration areas,

-b) before exploration drilling in areas where there are proven particularly vulnerable environmental resources (species and habitats), or where their existence is probable,
+b) before exploration drilling in areas where there are proven vulnerable environmental values (species and habitats), or where their existence is likely,

 c) before production drilling.

-Baseline surveys of the sediments and relevant fauna elements on the seabed shall be performed in accordance with the Guidelines for environmental monitoring of the petroleum activities on the Norwegian continental shelf (in Norwegian only).
-A baseline survey shall be valid for six years unless the Norwegian Environment Agency decides otherwise as far as duration is concerned.
+Baseline surveys of the sediments and relevant fauna elements on the seabed shall be performed and reported in accordance with the .
+A baseline survey is valid for six years unless the Norwegian Environment Agency decides otherwise as far as duration is concerned.

-Plans for environmental monitoring of benthic habitats (sediments, soft and hard sea bed fauna) shall be prepared in accordance with the Guidelines for environmental monitoring of the petroleum activities on the Norwegian continental shelf (in Norwegian only) and shall be submitted to the Climate and Pollution Agency within 1 February of the year the monitoring will be carried out.
+Plans for environmental monitoring of benthic habitats (sediments, soft and hard sea bed fauna) shall be prepared in accordance with the .

 Studies in the individual region shall, as a rule, be carried out every three years.
 The surveys alternate between regions.
 The scope of monitoring shall be related to the shelf activity in the individual regions.
 Monitoring of new activity is in addition to, and shall be adapted to, existing monitoring.